DexterInd/GoPiGo3/docs/source/tutorials-basic/driving.rst

 Driving Around
 **************************

-Driving the GoPiGo3 around is only a matter of choosing the right methods from the :py:class:`~easygopigo3.EasyGoPiGo3` class.
+Driving the awesome GoPiGo3 around is only a matter of choosing the right methods from the :py:class:`~easygopigo3.EasyGoPiGo3` class.
 In all of our examples, the :py:mod:`~easygopigo3` is required and needs to be imported and a :py:class:`~easygopigo3.EasyGoPiGo3` object can be instantiated this way: